Kappa-org/Doctrine/README.md

 * `setIgnoreList(array)` - set list of items which you can ignore *(ignore list and white list can be combined)*
 * `setWhiteList(array)` - set list of items which you can transform *(ignore list and white list can be combined)*
-* `addColumnCallback(column name, callable)` - set custom callback for transform concrete column
+* `addFieldCallback(column name, callable)` - set custom callback for concrete field
-* `addRelationCallback(column name, callable) - set custom callback for transform concrete column with relations
 * `convert()` - returns generated array

 **Example:**